gustavoalito/BeCode/5. Programming/01-scripting/02-Database/01-SQL/SQL SYNTAX.md

 When inserting data into a database, we need to use an `INSERT` statement, which declares which table to write into, the columns of data that we are filling, and one or more rows of data to insert.
 In general, each row of data you insert should contain values for every corresponding column in the table.
 You can insert multiple rows at a time by just listing them sequentially.

-nsert statement with values for all columns
+Insert statement with values for all columns

 `INSERT INTO mytable VALUES (value_or_expr, another_value_or_expr, …), (value_or_expr_2, another_value_or_expr_2, …), …;`